I've had a sports complex for a long time, and now you're gonna hear about it.

 #65 – J.D.
 Hammer was able to snatch this number away from Eddie Oropesa, and not even Oropesa cares.

 #66 – J.A.
 Happ actually wore this number when he came up in 2007, and then for part of 2008.
 Five years later, J.C.
 Ramirez wore it for 18 relief appearances.
-He wins, yay.
-Is this thing over yet?
+We’ll give it to him instead of José Ruiz, who was not good.
+Is this list over yet?

-#70 – Bailey Falter has already done enough to take over for Luis Avilan, the only player to wear this number previously.
+#70 – Bailey Falter did enough to take over for Luis Avilan, the only player to wear this number previously.

 #71 – With one scoreless inning apiece, I declare that Kyle Dohy and Nick Duron TIE for this number!